dy0gu/jsc-unlocker-extension/README.md

 # JSC Unlocker 🍀🔒

-Removes the virtual keyboard login/register on [jogossantacasa.pt](https://www.jogossantacasa.pt/), making the password fields editable and allowing password managers to autofill them.
+Removes the virtual keyboard login/register required [jogossantacasa.pt](https://www.jogossantacasa.pt/), making the password fields editable and allowing password managers to autofill them.
 The virtual keyboard also becomes invisible.

 **BONUS: Copy & Paste also works when using this extension!**

 ## Download

-You can download the latest release for **Firefox** from the [Add-on Browser](https://addons.mozilla.org/en-US/firefox/addon/jsc-unlocker/) or for **Chrome** ~~from the [Chrome Web Store](https://chrome.google.com/webstore/detail/jsc-unlocker/).~~ SOON!
+You can download the latest release for **Firefox** from the [Add-on Browser](https://addons.mozilla.org/en-US/firefox/addon/jsc-unlocker/) or for **Chrome** (~~from the [Chrome Web Store](https://chrome.google.com/webstore/detail/jsc-unlocker/)~~), soon!

 ## Build from Source